frederic-perez/AmE-dictionary/data/dictionary.md

 __whether__ :mute:[w~~h~~ether]
 __whetstone__
 __whew__ _interj_ Used to express strong emotion, such as relief or amazement.
+__which way the wind blows__ _idiom_ What appears probable or likely; how a certain course or situation is likely to develop. _It looks like I might be considered for the job, but I'm waiting to see which way the wind blows._
 __whickering__
 __whiff<sup>1</sup>__ _n_ :three::hammer:
 __whiff<sup>2</sup>__ _v_